BlockchainCommons/BCSwiftSecureComponents/Docs/03-ENVELOPE-NOTATION.md

 ## An envelope containing signed plaintext.

-This is the `.leaf` string with a single `Assertion` whose predicate is a well-known integer with a CBOR tag meaning `predicate`, while the object is a `Signature`.
+The `subject` is a string with a single `assertion` whose predicate is a well-known integer with a CBOR tag meaning `predicate`, while the object is a `Signature`.

 ```
 "Hello." [